colinweber27/CONVENIENT/NUISANCE/README.md

 # `make_convenient_from_convenient_reweight.C`
 Reweights all events in an input convenient file using the input weight.
 The weights are accounted in the branch `EventWeight`.

 # `make_convenient_from_nuisance.C`
 Macro to read a NUISANCE output and create the corresponding Convenient output.
 This is the macro that pares down the NUISANCE output to a minimal set of variables neeeded for xsec analyses.
+Also takes a weight as an input, allowing for reweighting.

 # `run_*_nuisance.sh`
 Runs NUISANCE on an event file created by the generator in the wildcard.